Advanced Mindfulness Meditation Course

 The ‘Qualities for Wellbeing’ module is focussed on making mindfulness and awareness practices a part of our everyday life by applying them to our physical actions, verbal speech, and mental choices or motivations.

-As we learnt in the ‘Level I: 8 week mindfulness and meditation course’, through our awareness and meditation practices we become increasingly mindful and kinder.
+As we learnt in the ‘8 week mindfulness and meditation course’, through our awareness and meditation practices we become increasingly mindful and kinder.
 Our training thus far, has prepared the soil of our hearts and minds for deeper work.

-Throughout the modules of Level II we will be working with the subtler layers of consciousness.
+Throughout the modules of the advanced mindfulness meditation course, we will be working with the subtler layers of consciousness.
 We start this journey by cultivating some fundamental qualities that will support our deeper work in the coming modules.
 These qualities are visible and apparent, in that they appear gross.
-However they are motivated by very subtle and habitual tendencies.
-In this module we will examine each of these qualities, our relationship with them, how they manifest in our awareness and work to deepen the presence of wholesome qualities and to reduce the grip of the unwholesome ones.
+However, they are motivated by very subtle and habitual tendencies.
+In this module, we will examine each of these qualities, our relationship with them, how they manifest in our awareness and work to deepen the presence of wholesome qualities and to reduce the grip of the unwholesome ones.

 Cultivating these qualities is essential for our wellbeing and mental health and will help make our wisdom a lived one that would pave the way for deeper wellness and a joyful and meaningful relationship with ourselves and our world.